Katharina Konradi: Career

 Konradi was a member of the Hessisches Staatstheater Wiesbaden from 2015 to 2018, where she appeared in leading roles of the lyric soprano repertoire, including Pamina in Mozart's Die Zauberflöte, Gretel in Humperdinck's Hänsel und Gretel, Adele in Die Fledermaus by Johann Strauss, Susanna in Mozart's Le nozze di Figaro, Zerlina in Don Giovanni, and Nannetta in Verdi's Falstaff.
 After her performance as Ännchen in Weber's Der Freischütz at the Hamburg State Opera in 2017, she was engaged at the house from 2018.
 The same year, she first performed at the Semperoper in Dresden, as Zdenka in Arabella by Richard Strauss.
 The BBC has supported her from 2018 with the New Generation Artists scheme.

 Konradi made her debut at the Bayreuth Festival in 2019 as Young Shepherd in Tannhäuser, directed by Tobias Kratzer, and a Flower Girl in Parsifal.
 In March 2019, she was presented in Rolando Villazón's television series for Arte, Stars von morgen (Stars of tomorrow).
 She first appeared at the Bavarian State Opera in 2021 as Sophie in Der Rosenkavalier by R. Strauss, directed by Barrie Kosky.

 Konradi is focussed on lied repertoire from the classical period to contemporary, often collaborating with pianist Eric Schneider.
 She first performed at Wigmore Hall in London with pianist Joseph Middleton in 2020.
 Her solo CDs are dedicated to the art of lied.
 Her debut CD, after winning the Deutscher Musikwettbewerb, was a collection of songs by eight composers, accompanied by Gerold Huber.
 Titled Gedankenverloren (Lost in thought), it includes songs by Lili Boulanger, and three settings by Lori Laitman of children's poems written in Terezin ghetto.

 In concert, she appeared in the opening concert of the 2017/18 season at the Elbphilharmonie, performing Beethoven's Lieder des Clärchens from his incidental music Egmont, with the NDR Elbphilharmonie Orchester conducted by Thomas Hengelbrock.
 In 2019, she performed the soprano solo in Mahler's Resurrection Symphony with the Bavarian Radio Symphony Orchestra and Chorus, conducted by Daniel Harding.

-Private life

-Konradi lives with her husband, pianist Roland Vieweg, in Dötlingen near Wildeshausen.
+In the 2024/25 season, Katharina Konradi expands her operatic and concert activities with several engagements.
+She appeared as Oscar in a new production of Verdi's Un ballo in maschera at the Opernhaus Zürich, returned to the Bayerische Staatsoper in Munich as Adele in Die Fledermaus,and made her role debut as Gilda in Rigoletto at the Hamburg State Opera.
+She also appeared as Susanna in Mozart’s Le nozze di Figaro at Hamburg.
+On the concert stage, she performs Beethoven's Ninth Symphony with the Berliner Philharmoniker under Kirill Petrenko at the Easter Festival in Baden-Baden.
+In addition to these performances, she continues her recital work with multiple recitals throughout Europe.

+In September of 2025, she joined Harrison Parrott for general management, and ended her fest contract with the Staatsoper Hamburg.

+Her latest recording, a collection of Lieder by Liszt with pianist Daniel Heide, “Un Cycle Imaginaire,” was released by Universal Music in November, 2025.